m3verma/m3verma.github.io/Machine_Learning/Coursera_AndrewNG_Course/Normal_Equation.md

 | 2.
 Iterations is required     | 2.
 No iterations required      |
 | 3.
 Works well with large number of features     | 3.
 Slow for large number of features      |
 | 4.
 Complexity - O(kn<sup>2</sup>)     | 4.
 Complexity - O(n<sup>3</sup>)      |

+## Noninvertible

+Now in Linear Algebra section we learnt that only a few matrices have inverse.
+So what if X<sup>T</sup>X doesnt have an inverse?

+It is a very rare scenerio in which it can happen but if it did happen, it can happen due to 2 reasons :
+1. Redundant feature - It means that your data contains some redundant feature.
+Like 2 columns both of size but one in feet and another in meters.
+2. Too many feature - When your training data is less then the number of features.

+So if we solve the above 2 reason we can make the matrix invertible.
+Deleting redundant feature and reducing the no of features.